seqan/flexbar/README.md

 #### Examples

 In this example, reads that are barcoded on left side are demultiplexed by specifying a file with barcodes in fasta format.
 After separation of reads, given adapters are removed from the right side if they do not align before read start.
-Subsequently, the left side of reads is kept if long enough.
+The left side of reads is kept if long enough.
 Remaining reads are written to the file `target.fastq` in same format as the input.

 		flexbar -r reads.fq -t target -b brc.fa -be LEFT_TAIL -a adp.fa